nicholasbdunn/nicholasbdunn.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, I'm Nick.
-I am a master's student in computer science at Carnegie Mellon University (CMU).
+I am currently a Software Engineer Intern at General Dynamics Mission Systems, where I use AI/ML to develop solutions for high-stakes, mission-critical applications.
+I am also a master's student in computer science at Carnegie Mellon University (CMU).
 I earned my bachelor’s degrees in both computer science and mathematics in 2024 from [Columbus State University](https://www.columbusstate.edu/), where I was also a tutor for both subjects.

 During the summer of 2023, I worked as a researcher in the [Robotics Institute](https://www.ri.cmu.edu/) at CMU as part of the [Robotics Institute Summer Scholars (RISS)](https://riss.ri.cmu.edu/) program.
-My research focused on improving instance segmentation performance of computer vision machine learning models.
-I was fortunate to be advised by [Dr. Christoph Mertz](https://www.ri.cmu.edu/ri-people/christoph-mertz/) and collaborate with several others in the CMU community.
+My research focused on improving the instance segmentation performance of computer vision models.
+I was fortunate to be advised by [Dr. Christoph Mertz](https://www.ri.cmu.edu/ri-people/christoph-mertz/) and to collaborate with several others in the CMU community.

-During the summer of 2021, I worked as a researcher in the [Department of Computer Science and Software Engineering](https://eng.auburn.edu/csse/) at [Auburn University](https://www.auburn.edu/) as part of the Research Experiences for Undergraduates (REU) on Smart Unmanned Aerial Vehicles (UAVs) program funded by the National Science Foundation (NSF).
+During the summer of 2021, I worked as a researcher in the [Department of Computer Science and Software Engineering](https://eng.auburn.edu/csse/) at [Auburn University](https://www.auburn.edu/) as part of the Research Experiences for Undergraduates (REU) program on Smart Unmanned Aerial Vehicles (UAVs), funded by the National Science Foundation (NSF).
 Our research focused on autonomously navigating UAVs through a GPS-denied environment using computer vision, onboard cameras and sensors, and fiducial markers.

 **Previous Experience**<br>
 🚒 Firefighter/EMT<br>
-📞 Telecommunications technician providing phone and internet service to the military<br>
+📞 Telecommunications Technician providing phone and internet service to the military<br>
-🏋🏻‍♂️ Certified personal trainer and fitness coach
+🏋🏻‍♂️ Certified Personal Trainer and Fitness Coach

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.